Eculizumab: Economics

 As of 2015, while eculizumab used for paroxysmal nocturnal hemoglobinuria was associated with 1.13 additional life years and 2.45 quality of life years QALYs, there has been a high incremental cost (CAN$5.24 million) and a substantial opportunity cost.
 A 2014 Canadian study calculated the cost per life-year-gained with treatment as CAN$4.62 million (US$4,571,564) and cost per quality-adjusted-life-year as CAN$2.13 million (US$2,112,398)."The incremental cost per life year and per QALY gained is CAN$4.62 million and CAN$2.13 million, respectively.
 Based on established thresholds, the opportunity cost of funding eculizumab is 102.3 discounted QALYs per patient funded."

 By 2015, industry analysts and academic researchers agreed that the high price of orphan drugs, such as eculizumab, was not related to research, development, and manufacturing costs: their price is arbitrary and they have become more profitable than traditional medicines.

 The Brazilian universal health care system has annually provided it for its citizens.
 Initially patients got access to it by suing the government and demanding the right for treatment.
-In 2016 it was the medication that gave the biggest cost to the system by the judicial way, accounting to 625 million reais (about US$ 178 million at the time) to treat 364 patients, but it was second when counting all the system regular medications, the biggest cost being sofosbuvir.
+In 2016 it was the medication that gave the biggest cost to the system by the judicial way, accounting to 625 million reais (about US$178 million at the time) to treat 364 patients, but it was second when counting all the system regular medications, the biggest cost being sofosbuvir.
 Brazil's supreme court ruled in April 2018 to break the patent of Soliris in Brazil, enabling it to be produced locally.
 In December 2018 it was incorporated in the public health care system.

 Biosimilars

 A biosimilar branded Elizaria is available in Russia.

-In February 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Bekemv, intended for the treatment of adults and children in paroxysmal nocturnal hemoglobinuria.
+In February 2023, the Committee for Medicinal Products for Human Use of the European Medicines Agency adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Bekemv, intended for the treatment of adults and children in paroxysmal nocturnal hemoglobinuria.
 The applicant for this medicinal product is Amgen Technology (Ireland) Unlimited Company.
 Bekemv is a biosimilar medicinal product.
 It is highly similar to the reference product Soliris (eculizumab), which was authorized in the EU on 20 June 2007.
 Data show that Bekemv has comparable quality, safety and efficacy to Soliris.
 Bekemv was approved for medical use in the European Union in April 2023.

 Epysqli was approved for medical use in the European Union in May 2023.

 In May 2024, eculizumab-aeeb (Bkemv) was approved for medical use in the United States.

 Eculizumab-aagh (Epysqli) was approved for medical use in the United States in July 2024.